Patagonia by Land & Sea: Extensive exploration of Patagonia’s top highlights

 All itineraries are fully customizable.
 We will send you a personalized variation that reflects your interests and travel dates at no extra cost.
 Call to discuss your travel plans with one of our Specialists who know this region firsthand.

-Arrive to Santiago, Chile’s metropolitan capital, where your private guide will take you to your boutique hotel in the charming Lastarria neighborhood.
-Lastarria is a nice area for walking around, with quiet streets, flowering trees, attractive colonial architecture, and a variety of restaurants and boutiques.
+Arrive to Buenos Aires, Argentina’s colorful capital, where your private guide will take you to your boutique hotel in the fashionable Palermo district.
+This is one of the best areas of town for walking around, with charming boutiques and top restaurants.

 Navigate to Balmaceda Glacier / Zodiac into Torres del Paine